superfaceai/cli/README.md

   --noEmoji    When set to true, disables displaying emoji in output.

 DESCRIPTION
-  Run the created integration.
+  Run the created integration in superface directory.
 Commands `prepare`, `new` and `map` must be run before this command.
 This command will execute integration using Node.js (more runners coming soon)

 EXAMPLES
   $ superface execute resend communication/send-email